LivePersonInc/developer-center/pages/Documents/ConversationalAI/KnowledgeBase/overview.md

 ### Introduction

 A knowledge base exposes a repository of articles that support a particular classification in your business.
-As an example, the following is an illustration of a [LivePerson knowledge base](knowledge-base-liveperson-knowledge-bases-introduction.html), which contains Human Resources FAQs.
+As an example, the following is an illustration of an [internal knowledge base](knowledge-base-internal-knowledge-bases-introduction.html), which contains Human Resources FAQs.

 <img class="fancyimage" style="width:800px" src="img/ConvoBuilder/kb_overview.png">